 Turmeric is a plant of the ginger family known as Zingiberaceae, and is native to India and south east Asia where it is eaten every day and used in many dishes.
 It is also used traditionally in Chinese and Indian medicine as a powerful antioxidant and anti inflammatory.

-Chronic inflammation is now thought to be the root cause of many modern day illnesses and diseases, and as turmeric is an effective all natural anti inflammatory supplement it explains its huge popularity.
+Chronic inflammation is now thought to be at the heart of many modern day illnesses and diseases, and as turmeric is an effective all natural anti inflammatory supplement it explains its huge popularity.

 He also gives it to his 95 year old father who is still as nimble as a flea and sharp as a tack… at 95!
 He puts this also down to the turmeric.

 I’m not saying for a minute you should stop taking all medications and start taking turmeric to cure all your ills, that wouldn’t be my place or responsibility.
 I’m simply telling you what I know and what I’ve been told in the feedback I get at work.

 Turmeric Paste Recipe: